 Special Considerations for Graduate Students

-The main NCA energy and sustainability industry page provides a helpful introduction to careers in these fields for all students, so make sure to read that, too.
-Here are some additional considerations for graduate students considering a career in energy and sustainability.
+The main NCA finance industry page provides a helpful introduction to careers in finance for all students, so make sure to read that, too.
+Here are some additional considerations for graduate students considering a career in finance.

-Join LinkedIn groups and follow companies of interest to learn more about the field and to connect with insiders.
-Also, talk to alumni working in energy and sustainability.
-You can find alumni via our.northestern.edu and through the Northwestern University Alumni group on LinkedIn.
+Networking is key to getting a start in finance, particularly for PhDs and non-business master’s students.
+Join LinkedIn groups to learn more about the field and to connect with insiders.
+Also, talk to alumni working in finance.
+You can find them via our.northestern.edu and through the Northwestern University Alumni group on LinkedIn.

 Common Career Directions for PhDs